“No Bridge = No Problem!” It’s what makes Daufuskie Island So Unique.

 Travel Notes

-Do you ever get that a higher power has predetermined your life’s path and you’ll meet along the way?
-That’s how we all felt when our paths crossed Barbara, Mary, Angela, and Linda on Daufuskie Island.
-Our meeting enhanced our experience there, and we hope to see them again one day.
+Do you ever feel that a higher power has predetermined your life’s path?
+We feel that way about our “chance” encounter with Barbara, Mary, Angela, and Linda on Daufuskie Island.
+They enhanced our experience, and we hope to see them again one day when we’ll have another Praise the Lord singing of our own at the First Union African Baptist Church!